aishwarya8615/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+ * How does Infant and Adult mortality rates affect life expectancy
- * (insert your question or task here) Is there any correlation between X and Y?
+ * Does Life Expectancy have positive or negative relationship with drinking alcohol?
- * (insert your question or task here) Are there interesting spatial patterns in X?
+ * Do densely populated countries tend to have lower life expectancy?
- * (insert your question or task here) How many X are there across different Y?
+ * Is there any correlation between Life expectancy and healthcare expenditure?
+Should a country/continent having a lower life expectancy value(<65) increase its healthcare expenditure in order to improve its average lifespan?

 ## Sketches